HDG-Community/hdg-wiki-two/content/sophont-species/affini.md

 **Lifespan:** Potentially infinite; reblooms every 100-300 years on average
 **Domesticated:** Occasionally

-**Names:** Highly variable; typically drawn from local terminology for flora (TODO - more in-depth info on names in terran space)
+**Names:** Highly variable; typically drawn from local terminology for flora.
+In Terran space, this usually involves taking aspects of a Latin binomial name for a plant or plants and adjusting as necessary to make a name with a pleasing sound to the Terran ear.
+Sometimes, other names for plants, such as local colloquial names, are used.
+Examples include Tsuga Sequi (for *tsuga,* a genus of hemlock pine trees and "sequi" for *sequoiadendron giganteum*, the giant redwood), TODOexample&description, TODOexample&description.

+Of course, some Affini are just named things like "Steve."
+That's fine too.
 ## Appearance & Physiology
 Affini are a morphologically-variable species of sophont plant-analogue organisms.
 They are heavily engineered and bear little resemblance, if any, to their ancestral form (discussed below); a modern affini is essentially a **phytotech** (plant-tech) cyborg consisting of a central core surrounded by vines, bark, and other foliage, all of which can be controlled and reshaped by the affini at any time.
 As a result, affini are functionally shapeshifters, able to remodel themselves however they wish.
 In practice, they often use this ability to mimic whatever sophont species they are interacting with, though some affini find a shape they particularly like and stick with it regardless of the local [[sophont-species|sophont]] population.